gaelreyrol/materialize-loader/README.md

 Materialize configuration and loading package for webpack, using materialize-css (Sass).

-Based on bootstrap-webpack by Scott Bleck (@bline).
+Based on bootstrap-webpack by Scott Bleck (@bline) and font-awesome-webpack by Gowrav Shekar (@gowravshekar).

 Usage
 -----